-A low ratio, on the other hand, could mean that the company is over-leveraged, or paying creditors too early, or realizing debtors too slowly, or is facing issues in growing its sales and may have problems if somewhere the cycle breaks.
+On the other hand, a low ratio could mean that the company is over-leveraged, or paying creditors too early, or realizing debtors too slowly, or is facing issues in growing its sales and may have problems if somewhere the cycle breaks.

 However, a too high quick ratio is also not suitable for a company.
 A high ratio may mean that a company has excess cash, which is not put to productive use.
 Also, a very high ratio (if due to very high accounts receivables) may mean that the company’s credit policies are not very good.

 Talking of an ideal acid-test ratio, a common rule of thumb is that a ratio of more than 1 is sufficient.
 But, it is not one size fits all.
-Thus, the ideal ratio may vary from industry-to-industry and the nature of the company’s business.
-For instance, a low quick ratio could be ideal for an established business, but for a new business with less and fluctuating revenue, it could mean trouble.
+Thus, the ideal ratio may vary from industry to industry and the nature of the company’s business.
+For instance, a low quick ratio could be ideal for an established business, but it could mean trouble for a new business with less and fluctuating revenue.